Claude Code Plugins

 name git-workflow

-description MANDATORY for creating branches, commits, or pull requests.
-Defines commit message formats, branching conventions, and PR best practices.
-Always consult this skill for git workflow standards.
+description MANDATORY for creating branches, commits, or pull requests - defines commit message formats, branching conventions, and PR best practices.
+ALWAYS consult this skill before ANY mutating git operation.

 Core Principles

-• Atomic commits - Each commit represents a single logical change
+1. Atomic commits - Each commit represents single logical change

-• Test before commit - All commits should represent a working state
+4. Test before commit - All commits MUST pass tests

 Structure